deeplearningcafe/animespeechdataset/README.md

 The folder of character_embedds should be in data, but not in inputs nor in outputs.
 We could specify from the beggning the folder to save the embedds.

+We could processes the response of the api, in json format, in the text_dataset.py, so that we have the text processing in only one file.